The effects of opioid dependence on one’s health may only be reversed through various treatment interventions.

 For People Engaged in Chronic or Long-Term Opioid Abuse

-According to the Substance Abuse & Mental Health Services Administration, this level of opioid dependence treatment should be administered through a residential program where a person can address the underlying issues that drive compulsive drug use.
+According to the Substance Abuse & Mental Health Services Administration (SAMHSA), this level of opioid dependence treatment should be administered through a residential program where a person can address the underlying issues that drive compulsive drug use.

-Interventions commonly used in this stage of opioid dependence treatment include:
+Interventions commonly used at this stage of opioid dependence treatment include:

 - One-on-one psychotherapy